Biden built a bond with vets. His chaotic Afghanistan exit left many feeling torn.

 Over time, the texts the group swapped included more than the war: messages about business schools and wives and babies.
 But over the last week, the exchanges pinging across the country have been almost all about Afghanistan.

 Some of his war buddies argued that the war deserved a more honorable exit.
-But Berschinski said he just wanted it to be over, and understood Biden’s haste.
+But Berschinski said he just wanted it to be over and understood Biden’s haste.

 “Yes, it was in vain,” he said.
 “Losing my legs was in vain.
 Losing my soldiers was in vain.
 But it’s done.
 It’s in the past.
 And it’s not a reason to sacrifice more.
 Could it have been done better?
 Yes.
-Does the administration deserve some criticism for (ending) it poorly?
+Does the administration deserve some criticism for [ending] it poorly?
 Yes.”